Riverscapes/PBR/workshops/2025/Federal Series/index.md

 | CEWA 6628 | **[Riverscape Monitoring](https://cpe.usu.edu/search/publicCourseSearchDetails.do?method=load&courseId=1467564)** | **Oct 27 - Oct 30, 2025**                                       | All Day                         | $315 | [Register](https://cpe.usu.edu/search/publicCourseSearchDetails.do?method=load&courseId=1467564)  |
 | CEWA 6629 | **[Screening & Prioritization](https://cpe.usu.edu/search/publicCourseSearchDetails.do?method=load&courseId=1467566)** of Riverscapes | **Nov 10 - Nov 13, 2025**                                       | All Day                         | $315 | [Register](https://cpe.usu.edu/search/publicCourseSearchDetails.do?method=load&courseId=1467566)  |

+**Note:** Students must complete the Level 2 training prior to taking the Level 3 courses and must register for all four courses to satisfy the Level 3 Series requirements.

 These advanced courses are targeted at practitioners within the agencies that are leading implementation efforts and attempting to scale up LTPBR practices to the scope of the problem in their watersheds and riverscapes.
 <!--stackedit_data: